|

 This issue, I had an opportunity to interview a gentleman named Mike Ruppert.
 The interview is about conspiracy, which is really about an attempt to discover the truth, which in turn is really about what one is willing to believe.
-Previously clueless about conspiracies, and still relatively ignorant (considering the vastness of the topic), I’ve nonetheless developed a new understanding and appreciation for the wealth of conspiracy that is out there.
+Previously clueless about conspiracies, and still relatively ignorant (considering the vastness of the topic), I've nonetheless developed a new understanding and appreciation for the wealth of conspiracy out there.
 The mainstream term for all of this is conspiracy "theory," though presumably some portion of these theories is fact, while some is quite probably fiction.
-I’ve read elaborate, unified theories that explain every political event, scandal, and mystery since Abraham Lincoln was shot, and I’m sure it’s possible to go back further in history than that.
+There are elaborate, unified theories explaining every political event, scandal, and mystery since Abraham Lincoln was shot and before.

 Warning: If you allow yourself to get enmeshed in these web-like theories, at some point, even the most skeptical of you will begin to weaken under a barrage of what is almost a kind of delicious psychosis.

 Mike, the guy I interviewed this month, claims the CIA has trafficked drugs and assassinated presidential hopefuls.
-At the risk of destroying the objectivity I attempted to maintain during the interview, I’ll admit that I believe he was telling the truth.
-I can’t really say why.
+At the risk of destroying the objectivity I attempted to maintain during the interview, I'll admit I believe he was telling the truth—at least, from his perspective.
+I can't really say why.
 He has plenty of documentation, his story is extremely compelling, and he appears to be a credible person.
 However, the same can be said about many conspiracy "theorists."
-Who knows, perhaps they’re all telling the truth.
-But it seems to me that how much of what he said was true, or how much you or I believe is true, isn’t the paramount issue.
+Who knows, perhaps they're all telling the truth.
+But it seems to me that how much of what he said was true, or how much you or I believe is true, isn't the paramount issue.

-What is at issue is that a capable, intelligent man has spent over twenty years of his life attempting to prove that the CIA is guilty of some very nasty stuff.
-If this man is making all this up on purpose, I think it shows some remarkable dedication and creativity.
+What is at issue is a capable, intelligent man has spent over 20 years of his life attempting to prove the CIA is guilty of some very nasty stuff.
+If this man is making it all up on purpose, I think it shows some remarkable dedication and creativity.
 What would possess someone to go to those lengths?
-If this man is delusional, and only thinks he’s telling the truth, then it’s equally fascinating that his delusion can be so convincing as to fool him for twenty years and me–an otherwise skeptical person.
+If this man is delusional, and only thinks he's telling the truth, then it's equally fascinating that his delusion can be so convincing as to fool him for 20 years and me: an otherwise skeptical person.
 And if he is telling the truth...

-If he’s telling the truth, then I can put myself in his position and understand why he would still be trying to get the message across after all these years.
-If he’s telling the truth, then it’s a truth that demands our attention.
-Most importantly, the insight he offers–the perspective he comes from–after all he’s experienced (or claims to have experienced, or believes he has experienced), is worthy of our consideration.
+If he's telling the truth, then I can put myself in his position and understand why he would still be trying to get the message across after all these years.
+If he's telling the truth, then it's a truth demanding of our attention.
+Most importantly, the insight he offers—the perspective he comes from after all he's experienced (or claims to have experienced, or believes he has experienced)—is worthy of our consideration.

 That perspective is really what this editorial is trying to be about.
-Mike Ruppert feels that Americans are living in denial.
-That we are either unaware of the truth, or we refuse to believe what is true: that the reason behind the refusal is fear.
-We replace truth with convictions that we stubbornly hold onto.
-We distract ourselves with material possessions that we’re afraid of losing.
-Advertisers prey on our fear of balding, bad breath, and boredom, among many other things, to sell us their wares (a footnote giving credit to David Foster Wallace here would be cool, but it’s just too much of a pain in the ass).
+Mike Ruppert feels Americans are living in denial.
+That we are either unaware of the truth, or we refuse to believe what is true, and the reason behind the refusal is fear.
+We replace truth with convictions we stubbornly hold onto.
+We distract ourselves with material possessions we're afraid of losing.
+Advertisers prey on our fear of balding, bad breath, and boredom, among many other things, to sell us their wares (a footnote giving credit to David Foster Wallace here would be appropriate).
 The proliferation of conspiracy-minded entertainment caters to our need to dabble in the truth from a safe distance.
-In short, I think Mike is saying or would agree that our society is suffering from a breakdown in honesty at all levels.
+In short, I think Mike is saying or would agree our society is suffering from a breakdown in honesty at all levels.

-I can’t speak for the validity of all this as it applies to conspiracies.
-I can’t speak to the validity of any conspiracies.
+I can't speak for the validity of all this as it applies to conspiracies.
+I can't speak to the validity of any conspiracies.
 And I wish I could be a bit less abstract and a bit more concise and quite a bit clearer on all of this.
-But I will say that I believe our society suffers from a breakdown in honesty at all levels.
-By that I mean that we lie to ourselves, we lie to others, and we are lied to by everyone, including and especially by those in power over us.
-I think we’re headed for an honesty crisis of sorts, with Bill Clinton leading the way.
-I mean, either he’s lying or someone else is lying, but let’s face it, someone is sure as hell lying, and Clinton’s problems are just the tip of our iceberg.
-We’re like children growing up in an alcoholic household.
-We’re hungry for trust.
+But I will say I do believe our society suffers from a breakdown in honesty at all levels.
+By that I mean we lie to ourselves, we lie to others, and we are lied to by everyone, including and especially by those in power.
+I think we're headed for an honesty crisis of sorts, with Bill Clinton as the current standard bearer leading the way.
+I mean, either he's lying or someone else is lying, but let's face it, someone is sure as hell lying, and Clinton's problems are just the tip of our iceberg.
+We're like children growing up in an alcoholic household.
+We're hungry for trust.
 We want to believe.
 We want the truth to be out there.
 But experience has made us too cynical to believe anything.
-We can’t believe the government is looking out for our best interests, but we can’t believe people like Mike Ruppert are telling us the truth either.
-Fundamentally, we’re afraid of being duped.
+We can't believe the government is looking out for our best interests, but we can't believe people like Mike Ruppert are telling us the truth, either.
+Fundamentally, we're afraid of being duped.

 I found the following passage by Brad Blanton, Ph.D., a clinical psychologist and Gestalt Therapist, applicable to my current personal crisis, but perhaps, in a stretch, it could be applied to the topic at hand.